pagopa/rtd-ms-transaction-filter/README.md

-__Note:__ As of today, Oracle RDBMS are subject to potential issues regarding the isolation level, as reported in the following [Issue Thread](https://github.com/spring-projects/spring-batch/issues/1127), the general approach to attempt to avoid YESmilar problems, is to reduce the isolation level defined in the Spring Batch jobRepository to either _ISOLAION_READ_COMMITTED_, or _ISOLAION_READ_UNCOMMITTED_. this is doable using the configuration property _batchConfiguration.TransactionFilterBatch.isolationForCreate_.
+__Note:__ As of today, Oracle RDBMS are subject to potential issues regarding the isolation level, as reported in the following [Issue Thread](https://github.com/spring-projects/spring-batch/issues/1127), the general approach to attempt to avoid similar problems, is to reduce the isolation level defined in the Spring Batch jobRepository to either _ISOLAION_READ_COMMITTED_, or _ISOLAION_READ_UNCOMMITTED_. this is doable using the configuration property _batchConfiguration.TransactionFilterBatch.isolationForCreate_.